 The faster your package is delivered, the more the postage will cost.

 For delivery guaranteed within 1-3 days, Priority Mail Express is your best option.
+It is also the most expensive option.
 Since this is a guaranteed service, you can receive a refund for your postage if the package is delivered late.
 Learn more about Priority Mail Express.

-If you want something received quickly, but not immediately, then Priority Mail is a great choice.
-Packages are usually delivered within 5 business days, but there is no guarantee that they'll be delivered this quickly, so no refunds are available for a delayed shipment.
+If you want something received quickly, but you are not up against a deadline, then Priority Mail is a great choice.
+An affordable service, packages are usually delivered within 5 days - often faster!
+However, there is no guarantee that they will be delivered this quickly, so no refunds are available for a delayed shipment.
 Learn more about Priority Mail.

 These packages are sure to reach your customers, but not as quickly.
-There are also low weight restrictions.
+What you get in return is very low postage rates.
+Keep in mind, there are also low weight restrictions.
 Learn more about First Class Mail.

 This service is reserved for flat books and educational materials.
-Rates and delivery times are similar to First Class, but weight limits are significantly higher.
+Rates and delivery times are similar to First Class Package Service, but weight limits are significantly higher.
 Learn more about Media Mail.

 Some services include delivery confirmation (tracking) and insurance.
-Others don't include it automatically and have the option to add these on.
-Then some services just aren't compatible with these at all.
+Others do not include it automatically and have the option to add these on.
+Then some services just are not compatible with these at all.

 Also known as delivery confirmation.
-If it's important that you or your customers can track their shipments to the destination, then you'll want to be sure to either select a service that includes this or add it to a shipment "a la carte".
+If it is important that you or your customers can track their shipments to the destination, then you will want to be sure to either select a service that includes this or add it to a shipment "a la carte".
+Moreover, many e-commerce platforms require it so that they can hold you accountable for delivery.
 Learn more about delivery confirmation.

-If you're shipping high valued goods, it might be worth while to consider insuring them.
-Some USPS services include a base amount of insurance coverage, others don't include any.
-Sometimes the base amount provided is sufficient, but sometimes you'll want to add more.
-Learn which USPS services include insurance and find out more about our options to add additional insurance.
+If you are shipping high valued goods, it is worth while to consider insuring them.
+Some USPS services include a base amount of insurance coverage, others do not include any.
+Find out which USPS services include insurance.
+Sometimes the base amount provided is sufficient, but sometimes you will want to add more.
+Learn more about ShippingEasy's options to add additional insurance.

-Once you've identified which options are likely the best fit for you, you'll want to compare the specific rates for those services, weights or dimensions, and zones.
+Once you have identified which options are likely the best fit for you, you will want to compare the specific rates for those services, weights or dimensions, and zones.

-If you have specific orders to test, one of the best ways to see the exact rates that different package types will get is to use an existing order, or create a test manual order, on the READY TO SHIP page.
-Our browse rates tool is a quick way to view all options for the specific shipment.
+If you have specific orders to test, ShippingEasy provides a browse rates tool to quickly view all options for the specific shipment.
 Learn more about the browse rates tool.